 by Nicholas Shakespeare

-He talked of his affection for the English language which had almost been the language of his birthright thanks to his grandmother, Fanny Haslam, who came from Staffordshire, and spoke to the young Borges only in English, as well as introducing him to Kipling and Stevenson, Wells and Chesterton, his earliest household gods.
+He talked of his affection for the English language which had almost been the language of his birthright, thanks to his grandmother, Fanny Haslam, who came from Staffordshire, and spoke to the young Borges only in English, as well as introducing him to Kipling and Stevenson, Wells and Chesterton, his earliest household gods.

 Borges was, as he put it, “rotten with literature”.
-When I mentioned I’d grown up in Cambodia, it was a cue for him to talk about Conrad, “the outstanding novelist of all novelists”, and how Lord Jim, hero of Conrad’s novel partly set in Cambodia, was a more interesting character than the gaucho Martin Fierro, because, Borges said, “a man pursued by an act of cowardice is more interesting that a man who is merely brave”.
-When I told him of my ambition to travel one day to Petra, he recited the line of British poet John Burgon: “rose-red city half as old as time”.
+When I mentioned that I’d grown up in Cambodia, it was a cue for him to talk about Conrad, “the outstanding novelist of all novelists”, and how Lord Jim, hero of Conrad’s novel partly set in Cambodia, was a more interesting character than the gaucho Martin Fierro, because, Borges said, “a man pursued by an act of cowardice is more interesting that a man who is merely brave”.
+When I told him of my ambition to travel one day to Petra, he recited the line of the British poet John Burgon: “rose-red city half as old as time”.
 Borges said, “Now, had he written ‘as old as time’ he would have written nothing at all, but ‘half as old’ gives it a magic precision.”

 I am almost certain it was while we waited for his mother to re-emerge that Borges asked if I would pick out from the cabinet the complete works of Shakespeare.
 He wished me to check a quote from Hamlet.
 Borges remembered the line as: “There’s nothing good or bad but thinking makes it so.”
-I discovered that Shakespeare had in fact written: “There’s nothing either good or bad but thinking makes it so.”
+Shakespeare had in fact written: “There’s nothing either good or bad but thinking makes it so.”

 Borges contemplated the extra word and said.
 “My version is better.
 Memory has made it better.”